tjanson/wire-docs/src/how-to/install/installation.md

    These are the container images our charts (and charts we depend on) refer to.
    Also come as tarballs, and are seeded like the system containers.
  - *containers-other*
    These are other container images, not deployed inside k8s.
-Currently only contains restund.
+Currently, only contains restund.
  - `debs`
    This acts as a self-contained dump of all packages required to install